ak-asu/web-dev-skill/.github/steps/11-animations-and-transitions.md

 }
 ```

-**JavaScript Libraries** like Motion offer declarative APIs, ideal for React’s component-based architecture.
-Motion’s hybrid engine combines native browser animations for performance with JavaScript’s flexibility, making it a preferred choice for your portfolio.
+**JavaScript Libraries** like Motion offer declarative APIs, ideal for React's component-based architecture.
+Motion's hybrid engine combines native browser animations for performance with JavaScript's flexibility, making it a preferred choice for your portfolio.

 ### Why Motion?
 Motion, previously Framer Motion, is an open-source React animation library praised for its simplicity and power ([Motion Documentation](https://motion.dev/docs/react-quick-start)).
 Key benefits include:
 - **Declarative API**: Define animations in JSX with props like `animate` and `initial`.
 - **Hardware Acceleration**: Uses `transform` and `opacity` for smooth, GPU-accelerated animations.
-- **React Integration**: Seamlessly works with React’s state and lifecycle, supporting gestures and exit animations.
+- **React Integration**: Seamlessly works with React's state and lifecycle, supporting gestures and exit animations.
-- **Community Trust**: Powers Framer’s no-code animations, used by thousands of projects ([npm framer-motion](https://www.npmjs.com/package/framer-motion)).
+- **Community Trust**: Powers Framer's no-code animations, used by thousands of projects ([npm framer-motion](https://www.npmjs.com/package/framer-motion)).

 Alternatives like GSAP or React Spring are powerful but may have steeper learning curves or larger footprints.
 Motion balances ease of use and functionality, making it ideal for beginners enhancing a portfolio site.